 The Zorn Collections

-The Zorn Collections is the official name of Anders and Emma Zorns' donation to the Swedish state.
-Dating from 1942 it includes more than sixty buildings and approximately 20,000 art objets.
-Essentially it can be divided into four different parts: The Zorn Museum, The Zorn House, The open-air museum Zorn's Gammelgård and Gopsmor.
-The Textile Museum next to Zorn's Gammelgård was added in 1995.
-The donation also included a substantial capital sum.
-This is entitled The Zorn Fund and is administered by Uppsala University.
+Anders and Emma Zorn donated all their assets to the Swedish state.
+Officially called the Zorn Collections, it includes more than 60 buildings and approximately 20,000 art objects: everything from Zorn’s own works to historical Dalarna paintings, tapestries, silverware and etchings by Rembrandt.
+Essentially the Zorn Collections can be divided into four parts: Zorn Museum, Zorn House, Zorn’s Gammelgård and Gopsmor.
+The Textile Room, alongside Zorn’s Gammelgård, was added in 1995.
+Anders and Emma Zorn also bequeathed a substantial capital sum.
+Called the Zorn Fund, it is administered by Uppsala University.

 In 1896, Anders and Emma Zorn moved permanently to Mora.
 Zorn had already bought a plot of land alongside Mora church, some 10 years earlier and he now moved a small wooden cottage from his maternal grandfather’s farm to the new property.
 This became the core of the couple’s home, Zorn House.
 Over the years, extensions were made to the cottage at various stages, the work continued until 1910.
 The artist himself designed the building’s layout.
 Zorn House shows an unconventional mix of local timber architecture, the artist’s own notions of dwellings in the Viking era and English residential architecture.
 The building’s most remarkable room is the spectacular nine-metre-high hall on the second floor.
 The house also has a garden, laid in the 1910s.